Lizz1102/InHisElementRetailManager/README.md

 ## Background and Goals

-**Phase 1** - Design and setup up a desktop app in legacy .NET Framework(4.7.2), WPF UI in MVVM architecture pattern, a database, and a Web API with authentication.
+**Phase 1** - Design and set up a desktop app in legacy .NET Framework(4.7.2), WPF UI in MVVM architecture pattern, a database, and a Web API with authentication.
 Then perform a transition of this app to .NET Core 3.1.
 This is done to simulate the scenario of many businesses needing to migrate their existing legacy applications to a modern platform.

 **Phase 2** - Add Xamarin, Blazor, transfer the application into the Azure cloud, CI/CD, and Reporting(TBD).